 Morris Bart Can Protect Your Right to Receive Compensation

 The Birmingham car accident lawyers at the Morris Bart law firm are ready to stand by your side.
 Our attorneys can negotiate with the insurer on your behalf.
-If they are not willing to provide a fair settlement, we will not shy away from defending your rights in court.
+However, if they are not willing to provide a fair settlement, we will not shy away from defending your rights in court.

-Call us today for a free consultation.
+Contact us today for a free consultation.
 Our law firm operates on a contingency-fee-basis, meaning you do not need to pay upfront to retain our services.
-We only receive a payment if you secure a negotiated settlement or court award.
+Instead, we only receive a payment if you secure a negotiated settlement or court award.

 to find a Morris Bart office near you.